codarrenvelvindron/codarren.github.io/_drafts/Importing_smartphone_ICTA_type_approval_Mauritius.md

 ![form_filled.png]({{site.baseurl}}/images/form_filled.png)

-See above for an example of filled form.
+See above for an example of filled form. (some parts grayed(whited?) for privacy)

 ## 7. DONE !
 You will receive a mail with a tracking number.